DAY 20: A World Class Drive!

 The Sierra Madre del Sur, which begins where the Sierra Madre Occidental leaves off, also parallel to the West Coast, extending from southern Michoacan to the Isthmus of Tehuantepec.

-There are actually two parts to the Sierra Madre de Chiapas: a coastal range, and, to the north, a mountainous plateau known as the Chiapas Highlands.
+The Sierra Madre de Chiapas, which picks up where the Sierra Madre del Sur leaves off, is not typically considered a part of Mexico’s Sierra Madre system.
+This seperate range parallels the coast beginning in Oaxaca, then extends southward into Guatemala, El Salvador, and Honduras.
+(See map).
+There are actually two parts to the Sierra Madre de Chiapas: that coastal range, and, to the north, a mountainous plateau known as the Chiapas Highlands.
 MX 199, the route we planned to take, crosses the whole of the highlands from north to south.
 The distance from Palenque to San Cristobal de las Casas was only 132 miles, but it’s 132 miles of curvy mountain roads with switchbacks, steep grades, slow trucks, and villages chock-a-block with topes and bloqueos, unofficial road blocks.
 Google rated the drive at just over five hours, and it was likely to require at least that.
 Everything I read, and everything I heard, rated the drive as alternatively spectacular, dangerous, and fascinating, in seemingly equal measure.

 The Isthmus of Tehuantepec, where the distance from the Gulf of Mexico to the Pacific Ocean is just 137 miles.
 Map shows the relative location of MX 199 and the Chiapas Highlands.